godfather-ace/EXL_AdvancedAI_4thJuly-30thJuly/README.md

  ## EXL Advanced AI Model Engineering and Deployment Pathway

- This repo hold the programming artifacts used by me during the training session.
+ This repo holds the programming artifacts used by me during the training session.